nodepa/seedlingo/wiki/infrastructure.md

 ## React

-Scaffolded with `create-react-app`.
+Scaffolded with `create-react-app react`[*](https://create-react-app.dev/docs/getting-started).

 ## Vue
-Scaffold a full blown SPA with PWA traits with `vue create vue` + "Manually select features", manually selecting ALL options.
+Scaffold a full blown SPA with PWA traits with `vue create vue`[*](https://cli.vuejs.org/guide/creating-a-project.html) + "Manually select features", manually selecting ALL options.
 * Please pick a preset: Manually select features
 * Check the features needed for your project: Babel, TS, PWA, Router, Vuex, CSS Pre-processors, Linter, Unit, E2E
   * Babel - use because with template it just works, so can ignore or make use of as sees fit.